-- Demonstrate intellectual engagement and become an established member of the research/teaching/extension community through participation in departmental seminars, journal clubs, scientific meetings, lab group meetings. - Develop the ability to assimilate information and knowledge from multiple sources to form hypotheses and questions by becoming familiar with the relevant literature and be able to discuss their research with peers and faculty. - Develop critical thinking skills, including the ability to identify and evaluate assumptions in an argument, analyze arguments, and formulate coherent opinions and place their own research into context. - Demonstrate the ability to write scientifically including research proposals, peer-reviewed papers and/or extension or outreach articles. - Conduct research by mastering appropriate research methodologies, analyzing and interpreting their own research findings. - Develop oral communication skills, including the ability to present research and/or extension and/or outreach material in a way that is compelling and audience appropriate.
-Beginning in the second year, students are expected to give a presentation in either JUGATAE or the January symposium at least every other year.
-In addition we expect all students to give annual talks (after their first year) in various settings such as journal clubs, regional, national or international meetings.
+- Demonstrate intellectual engagement and become an established member of the research/teaching/extension community through participation in departmental seminars, journal clubs, scientific meetings, lab group meetings. - Develop the ability to assimilate information and knowledge from multiple sources to form hypotheses and questions by becoming familiar with the relevant literature and be able to discuss their research with peers and faculty. - Develop critical thinking skills, including the ability to identify and evaluate assumptions in an argument, analyze arguments, and formulate coherent opinions and place their own research into context. - Demonstrate the ability to write scientifically including research proposals, peer-reviewed papers and/or extension or outreach articles.

-- Develop written communication skills.
+- Conduct research by mastering appropriate research methodologies, analyzing and interpreting their own research findings. - Develop oral communication skills, including the ability to present research and/or extension and/or outreach material in a way that is compelling and audience appropriate.
+Beginning in the second year, students are expected to give an annual presentation in a Cornell venue such as the Entomology Department seminar series, the January symposium, journal club, or discussion group. - Develop written communication skills.
 We recommend students get involved in the writing of proposals, scientific publications in the primary literature and extension/outreach publication for the general public.
-Written communication may be both traditional and webbased. - Work independently and in groups including mentoring junior colleagues and/or in research, teaching and extension assistantships.
+Written communication may be both traditional and webbased.
+There is also a required written component to our A- Exam. - Work independently and in groups including mentoring junior colleagues and/or in research, teaching and extension assistantships.
 Use resourcefulness and persistence to take advantage of opportunities and overcome challenges that occur in graduate school. - Build the Department and University community by promoting diversity, equity and inclusion.